Observation of ultra-high-Q resonators in the ultrasound via bound states in the continuum: Discussion

-In summary, our work introduces a theoretical framework for ultra-high $Q$-factor ultrasound resonators for underwater acoustic applications, complemented by experimental validation for achieving the aimed high-$Q$.
-This innovative design strategy leverages the concept of QBIC with either two elastic metasurfaces or a single metasurface and a mirror, to exploit the destructive interference phenomenon and obtain unprecedented quality-factors for the underwater ultrasound waves.
+In summary, our work introduces a theoretical framework for ultra-high $Q$-factor ultrasound resonators designed for underwater acoustic applications.
+Experimental validation confirms the achievement of the targeted high-$Q$, utilizing innovative design strategies leveraging the concept of QBIC with either two elastic metasurfaces or a single metasurface combined with a mirror.
+This approach exploits the destructive interference phenomenon to achieve unprecedented $Q$-factors for the underwater ultrasound waves.
 The exceptional $Q$-factors associated with FP resonances are intricately linked to the waveguide perturbation, offering a versatile means of attaining ultrahigh-$Q$ resonances without necessitating topological concepts, as exemplified in recent literature.
-What distinguishes our proposed approach is its potential for achieving ultrahigh $Q$-factors while circumventing complicated processes, which often introduce sample roughness and disorder.
-Our experimental demonstration of this design strategy at a wavelength of approximately 1 MHz, using a thin silicon-slitted metasurface slab, yielded remarkable $Q$-factors of up to 350 experimentally, rivaling those achieved through topological charge engineering.
-Furthermore, we achieved tunability of the resonant wavelength by varying the slit width, gap size, and/or angle of incidence.
+What distinguishes our proposed approach is its potential for achieving ultrahigh $Q$-factors while avoiding complicated processes that often introduce sample roughness and disorder.
+Our experimental demonstration, conducted at a wavelength of approximately 1 MHz using a thin silicon-slitted metasurface slab, yields remarkable $Q$-factors of up to 350, rivaling those achieved through topological charge engineering.
+Furthermore, we achieve tunability of the resonant wavelength by varying the slit width, gap size, and/or angle of incidence.

-Additionally, by generalizing our structure to 3D geometry, i.e., selecting distinct lattice constants along the $x$ and $y$-axes, we can further realize realistic QBIC resonators with much better fabrication precision.
+Additionally, by generalizing our structure to 3D geometry, i.e., selecting distinct lattice constants along the $x$- and $y$-axes, we can enhance the precision of realistic QBIC resonators.
 These findings represent a promising avenue for the development of ultrasonic and acoustic high-$Q$ devices, offering the potential to enhance performance in applications such as biosensors \cite{zhang2021quasi}, reflectors \cite{luo2022wavy}, and filters through the utilization of ultra-sharp spectral features.